Skip to content

 The Beckham Law: 24% Flat Tax Rate

-Officially known as the "Special Tax Regime for Displaced Workers," this law allows new residents to pay a fixed 24% tax on Spanish income, bypassing the progressive rates that can reach 47%.
+Officially known as the "Special Tax Regime for Displaced Workers," this law allows new residents to pay a fixed 24% tax on Spanish income, bypassing the progressive IRPF rates that can reach 47%.

 24%Fixed Tax Rate